 What will we all be concerned about in IT service management (ITSM) in 2020?
+What will be the hottest ITSM trends for 2020?
 To help, and because my “5 Hottest ITSM Trends and Topics for 2019” article was very popular last year, here’s another poll-results-based article that looks at what will be the hot trends and topics – in terms of reader interest – in 2020.
 If nothing else, you’ll probably be surprised at where some ITSM topic areas place in the table below.

 Why we run this poll annually